Joaoluislins/llm-agents/README.md

 $ conda activate your_new_env_name
 # Install the llama.cpp python package or compile it from source, I would suggest the second option to have control over the compilation flags, gpu support and other settable options.
 $ pip install llama-cpp-python
-# Install the other packages through the requirements.txt
+# Install additional required packages
 $ pip install -r requirements.txt

 # Finally, you can run the streamlit from your local and start the application